Enveloppe/obsidian-enveloppe/README.md

 >	- If you set `source` :  the final path will be `source/20.
 Compendium/DND/Monster`
 >	- If you leave the default folder blank, the final path will be `20.
 Compendium/DND/Monster`

+The `path removing` allow you to remove part of the path created, to, for example, sync subfolder.
+If the removed path is not found, the normal behavior apply.

+> [!example] Sync subfolder
+> You can using this option to designate a subfolder as the "vault" for syncing the repository.
+You could plug in `vault/sub` as the path removed.
+The sync will flow `vault/sub` as `repo`.
+> A file in `vault/sub/folderA` will be sync in `repo/folderA`

 ### Workflow

 If your workflow needs to activate a GitHub actions, set the name here.